-One of the jewels in the crown of NYC-summer is NY Philharmonic’s free outdoor concerts in the city’s parks.
-Thankfully they make their return soon, here are all the dates you need to mark in your calendar.
+One of the crown jewels of summer in NYC is the New York Philharmonic‘s free outdoor concerts in the city’s parks.
+Thankfully, after two years of cancellation due to COVID-19, they are finally making their return!
+Here are all the dates you need to mark in your calendar.

-As if NYC music month couldn’t get any better, the NY Philharmonic announced it’s superlative summer schedule and we couldn’t be more excited.
-The performances stretch across all five boroughs, with four outdoor performances and one indoor (Staten Island, the Snug Harbor Cultural Center & Botanical Garden).
-Sadly, there is limited seating at the central park show (Great Lawn) so get there EARLY.
+The performances stretch across all five boroughs, with four outdoor performances and one indoor (Staten Island).
+There is limited seating at the Central Park show (Great Lawn) so get there EARLY.
 If you’ve never experienced the power of one of the world’s greatest orchestras playing under the stars, then now’s your chance.

 The concerts dominate mid-June, here’s the schedule:

 Enter the park from Broadway, near West 251st Street.
 Concert site is north of the baseball fields.

 Westside entrances: West 81st or 86th Streets at Central Park West

 Eastside entrances: East 79th or 85th Streets at Fifth Avenue

 Cunningham Park, Queens

 Enter at 193rd Street, near 81st Avenue or Union Turnpike.
 Concert site is at 193rd Street Field.

 Prospect Park, Brooklyn